 Advanced language students will take four courses (offered in German) and will receive a fifth course credit for an intensive German language course (Deutsch-Kompakt) offered during the orientation program at no extra cost.

 Students with more limited German language proficiency may take courses in English in a variety of subject areas and will also take a German language course at an appropriate level.
-To find courses and other information about the exchange program, please visit: http://www.uni-tuebingen.de/en/studium/courses-available.html.
-A list of courses offered in English is available at the Center for Global Education.
+To find courses (including courses offered in English) and other information about the exchange program, click here.
+(Under Official Course Catalog click on "ALMA" - you can change the language on the page to English and then click on "Studies Offered".
+Note: new English-language course offerings are added regularly).

 This program can accommodate a variety of students and is designed for those who are interested in learning more about Germany and in developing German language skills.
-Students in religious studies, American studies, European studies, German area studies, literature, philosophy, economics and political science will find the program of particular interest.
+Students in American Studies, European Studies, German Area Studies, religious studies, literature, philosophy, economics, and political science will find the program of particular interest.

 This program is open to all juniors and seniors (sophomores may be considered in exceptional cases) in good academic and social standing with a minimum GPA of 3.0.
-Advanced language students seeking a full immersion with all coursework in German must have completed the equivalent of four semesters of college-level German with a B average.
+Advanced language students seeking a full immersion experience with all coursework in German must have completed the equivalent of four semesters of college-level German with a B average.
 Other students must have completed at least one semester of college-level German prior to the program and must take a German language course in Tuebingen.
+Students are expected to be enrolled in a German language course at their appropriate level in the semester before departure.
 Exchange opportunities depend on the availability of slots at the host institution.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Note: due to the timing of the academic calendar at the University of Tuebingen, seniors participating in the spring semester will not be able to return in time for commencement on the HWS campus.
-The spring program runs from mid-March—July.
+The spring program runs from mid-March through July.

 Students will live in residence halls or apartments alongside other international and German students.
 There are communal kitchen/cooking facilities so that students may prepare their own meals or they may purchase affordable meals in the university dining halls.
 The Studentenwerk housing office in Tuebingen will assist students in finding housing.

 Students will be charged standard HWS tuition and fees and a $600 administrative fee.
-This will cover tuition for a four-course semester (five courses with the intensive German course for advanced language students) , health insurance, and the orientation program, including the intensive German course.
+This will cover tuition for a four-course semester (five courses with the intensive German course for advanced language students), health insurance, and the orientation program, including the pre-semester Deutsch Kompakt intensive language immersion program.
 Note that no room or board charge is included.
 Students will pay room fees directly and should plan to bring their board fee to cover meal expenses throughout the program.
-Room costs will vary depending upon the option chosen but should range from $2300—$2800.
+Room costs will vary depending upon the option chosen but should range from $2500—$3000.
 While meal expenses will vary according to individual tastes, we estimate that $2100—$2300 should be sufficient for students who prepare their own meals.
 (Full-year students will need to plan accordingly to cover two semesters).

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.